pganalyze/pganalyze-docs/collector/settings.md

 configurable through environment variables, the environment variable name follows the setting in parentheses.
 Environment variables for boolean settings expect `1` for true and `0` for false.

+Note that these settings apply to the latest version of the collector.

 ```toc
 ```